JeremyYu-cn/book/docs/articles/privacy_security/Review.md

      - To challenge data relating to him and, if the challenge is successful to have the data erased, rectified, completed, or amended.

   8. Accountability principle: a data controller should be accountable for complying with measures which give effect to the principle stated

+## Firewalls

+- The firewalls implement hardware or software solutions beased on the control of network connection between local network and other networks.

+- OSI

+  1. Application
+  2. Presentation
+  3. Session
+  4. Transport
+  5. Network
+  6. Data link
+  7. Physical

+- Firewall characteristics:

+  1. All traffic from inside to outside, and vise versa, must pass through the firewall.
+All access to local network is block except via firewall.
+  2. Only authorized traffic, defined by the local security policy is allowed to pass in either direction.

+- Types of control used by firewalls

+  1. Service control: determine what types of services can be access.
+  2. Direction control: determines in which direction particular service request may be initiated;
+  3. User control: determines access to a service accroding to a user.
+  4. Behaviour control: controls how particular services are used.

+- Limitations of the firewalls

+  1. Cannot protect againsts attacks that bypass the firewall
+  2. Does not protect internal attacks.
+  3. Cannot protect virus programs or files.

+- Types of firewall

+  1. Packet filtering route: applies a set of rules to each incoming IP packet and then forwards or discards the packet.

+     - Filtering rules based on:

+       1. Source IP address
+       2. Destination IP address
+       3. Source and destination transport-level address
+       4. IP protocol fields

+     - Advantages:

+       1. Simple.
+       2. Transparent for users.
+       3. Very fast.

+     - Disadvantages:

+       1. Lack of upper-layer functionality
+       2. Do not support advanced user authentication schemes
+       3. Cannot block specific application commands

+  2. Circuit-level gateway

+     - Based on specified session rules

+     - It sets up two connections:

+       1. One between itself and a TCP user on the inner host;
+       2. One between itself and a TCP user on the outer host;

+     - Once connections are established and security criteria are met , both connections are linked by the gateway;

+     - Advantages:

+       1. relatively inexpensive.
+       2. have the advantage of hiding information about the private network they protect.

+     - Disadvantages:

+       1. do not filter individual packets.

+  3. Application-level gateway

+     - They can filter packets in the application layer of the OSI model.

+     - Advantages:

+       1. They offer a high level of security.
+       2. Application specific protection.

+     - Disadvantages:

+       1. significant impact on network performance.
+       2. are not transparent to end users.
+       3. require manual configuration of each client computer.

+- Firewall benefits and problems

+  - Benefits

+    1. Firewalls protect private local ares networks from hostile intrusion from the internet
+    2. Flexibility in implementation of security policies
+    3. Relatively inexpensive solution

+  - Problems

+    1. Possible traffic bottleneck.
+    2. Security concentrated in one spot.

+- Key next-generation firewall requirements

+  - Identify applications, not ports.
+  - Identify users, not just IP addresses.
+  - Inspect content in real-time.
+  - Simplify policy management.
+  - Deliver multi-gigabit throughput.